Introduction to medicine

 - Recognize the centrality of the person and the community in their professional practice

-- Recognize the need for an evidence-based approach to individual health problems and/or population
+- Recognize the need for an evidence-based approach to individual health problems and / or population

-- Identify the definition of health, society and medicine as well as ethical standards and value choices associated with his/her professional figure, particularly in relation to the themes of the beginning and the end of life and the transition from childhood to adolescence
+- Identify the definition of health, society and medicine as well as ethical standards and value choices associated with his/her professional figure, particularly in relation with the themes of the beginning and the end of life and the transition from childhood to adolescence

 - Discuss the triad illness/sickness/disease